- Location: The clinic is located in the Health Sciences Center at NWTC, 2740 W. Mason St..

 - Increased student clinical opportunities for the development of excellent health care skills.

 - Student education is enriched by interaction with patients of diverse backgrounds.

-- The clinic, opened July 10, 2006, began with funding from a federal grant, sponsored by U.S. Senator Herb Kohl, provided through the U.S. Department of Health and Human Services.
+- The clinic, opened in July 2006, was sponsored with funding from a federal grant, introduced by U.S. Senator Herb Kohl, provided through the U.S. Department of Health and Human Services.

 - The daily operation of the clinic is supported financially by Bellin Hospital, St Mary’s Hospital, and St. Vincent Hospital.
 These hospitals also provide free and reduced cost services to N.E.W.
 Clinic patients.
 These services include lab tests, X-ray and other diagnostic studies.